maker-ATOM/Robonautica-AMR/README.md

 ## Ideology

-Spawning of the robot happens as simply as launching the two launch files provided.
-The node responsible to launch the robot has been included within the `tortoisebotpromax_playground` itself.
-Within the robot spawned the lidar data published on the topic `scan` by gazebo can be visualized using rviz.
+Spawning of the robot happens as simply as launching the two launch files provided. `spawn_model` within `gazebo_ros` pacakge, the node responsible to launch the robot has been included within the `tortoisebotpromax_playground` itself.
+With the robot spawned the lidar data published on the topic `scan` by gazebo can be visualized using rviz.

 <p align="center">
 	<img src="/media/scan.png" width="968" height="526"/>